 Do you have a list of approved caterers and vendors?

 Yes!
 The District's Annual Vehicle Access Permit list reflects the vendors who have submitted proof of insurance to the District and signed our Annual Vehicle Access Agreement.
 This list does not constitute an endorsement of any particular vendor.
 You are not required to use an approved vendor; however, if you use someone on this list you are not required to purchase a one-day permit.

-2013 List of Annual Vehicle Access Permit Holders
+List of Current Annual Vehicle Access Permit Holders

 How do I apply for an annual vehicle access permit?